fhendrikx/solo86/docs/paging_design.md

  - Software controlled.
  - Minimise CPLD resources where possible.

 ## Design

 The design provides a very flexible mapping system at the expense of a 16 bit mapping table in the CPLD (therefore at least 16 macro cells).
 To minimise the number of inputs needed into each macro cell the number of conditions (if statements) is kept as small as possible.

-The Solo86 is designed for real-mode operation and assumes only 1 MB of logical address space will be used.
+Solo/86 is designed for real-mode operation and assumes only 1 MB of logical address space will be used.
 The platform has 1 MB of RAM, 1 MB of ROM, and memory mapped peripherals can be connected to the expansion bus.
 The bottom half of the address space (0x00000->7FFFF) is mapped exclusively to RAM.
 The top half of the address space (0x80000->FFFFF) is broken into 4 x 128kB pages.
 A 4 bit row in the banking table controls the mapping of RAM, ROM, and external peripherals into each of the 4 pages.

 The row mapping is:
  - Row 0, I/O address 0x10, logical address 0x80000->9FFFF